choilab/BTN707-CompGen/2-ASO-off-finder/README.md

 ## ASO-off-finder v2.0
 ### Sequence alignment
-* Same dataset (RefSeq Human spliced mRNA aggregated, release 18.04) was used for benchmark test
+* Same dataset (RefSeq Human spliced mRNA aggregated, release 18.04) and option were used for benchmark test
 * Used sequence from CD4 gene from the ASO-off-finder v1.1 benchmark test
 * Compare aligned sequences between gggenome and ASO-off-finder output